 5. Sunscreen

-Be sure to wear a sunscreen that’s at least SPF 30.
-Using a sunscreen that contains either titanium dioxide or zinc oxide.
-These ingredients can help prevent acne breakouts.
-To make things easier, try to wear a daily moisturizer with sunscreen in it so you’ll always be protected.
-Avoid using a sunscreen packed with heavy, oily ingredients as it could only end up harming your skin.
-Zinc, vitamin C, fruit extracts, and caffeine are ingredients you should be looking for in a sunscreen if you have oily skin.
+Make sure to wear a sunscreen of atleast SPF 30.
+It is suggested to use a sunscreen that contains either titanium dioxide or zinc oxide.
+There are certain ingredients in sunscreen that can help prevent breakouts.
+However, avoid using a sunscreen that has heavy and oily ingredients as it can leave the opposite effect.
+Sunscreens with zinc, vitamin C, fruit extracts, and caffeine are best if you have an oily skin.

-If you have oily skin, following a daily skin care regimen is the best way to reduce breakouts and control shininess.
-Cleansing, toning, treating your skin, and moisturizing both morning and night are key steps in a daily skin care routine.
-Choosing the right products also plays a major role in maintaining a routine for oily skin.
+If you have an oily skin, then maintaining a daily skin care routine is the best way to prevent acne breakouts and manage shininess.
+Cleansing, toning, and moisturizing, all are important parts of morning and night daily skin care regimens.
+Make sure to use the right products as it plays a crucial role in following a routine for oily skin.